codingXpert/Js-Interview-Question/notes.md

 > **Note:-** zero is the initial value of total.

 ```
-Output of the above 3 codes
+Output of the above 3 codes.

 460
 ```